IBM 1130: Disk organization

 The IBM 2310 disk drive stores sectors of 320 words (640 bytes) plus a one-word sector address.
-A cylinder consists of two tracks on the top and bottom surfaces of the 2315, or of one platter on the 1316 disk pack used in the 2311.
-Each disk cylinder contains eight sectors.
-A sector is logically divided by the monitor into sixteen disk blocks of 20 words (40 bytes) each.
+A cylinder consists of two tracks stacked on the top and bottom surfaces of the 2315, or stacked on the top and bottom surfaces of each of the 6 platters (outermost surfaces excepted) of the 1316 disk pack used in the 2311.
+Each disk cylinder contains eight sectors per surface with each surface having a dedicated read-write head.
+Each sector is logically divided by the monitor into sixteen disk blocks of 20 words (40 bytes) each.
 The disk block is the unit of allocation for files.

 The system distinguishes between system cartridges, which contain the monitor and utilities along with user data, and nonsystem cartridges, which contain user data only.
 All cartridges contain information on cylinder 0, including the defective cylinder table, cartridge id, and a bootstrap program (bootstrap code).
 On nonsystem cartridges, the bootstrap simply prints an error message and waits if an attempt is made to boot from this cartridge.
 On a system cartridge this is the cold-start program, followed by a communications area and the resident monitor in sectors one and two.
 Sectors three through five contain the System Location Equivalence Table (SLET)—a directory of all phases of all monitor programs.
 Other control information fills out the first track.